 To receive continuing approval, the provider must provide evidence that the program data has been monitored and evaluated.
 The provider must also show that the program is effective such that it warrants continued approval.

 For the 2020 PERCA submission year, in place of the “narrative,” providers will upload an Attachment of Data for Effectiveness of Programs for Teachers form into EPPAS as a program attachment in the supplemental information section.
 For programs with focus areas, respond to focus areas in the last section.

-If there are changes to the required reading course, significant changes to the course sequence, or major changes to the standards matrix, there is an external review.
+If there are changes to the required reading, significant changes to the "course sequence" screen, or major changes to the standards matrix, there is an external review.

-If there is double counting of credits or hours with SEP and connected applications, the application is sent back to the provider.
-The application will also be sent back if there is an absence of a methods course, a required reading course, three admission criteria, three exit criteria, updated fiscal attestation.
+The application will also be sent back if there is an absence of required methods, reading, admission criteria, exit criteria, and/or updated fiscal attestation.

-If there are fewer credits, field experience hours, or student teaching, staff will recommend to make changes or resubmit as nonconventional.
+If there are fewer field experience hours or student teaching weeks than required, providers will be asked to make changes or resubmit with a discretionary variance request.

-If there are no concerns with the PERCA application, it will go before the Professional Educator Licensing and Standards Board (PELSB) for approval.
+If there are no concerns with the PERCA application, the program will go before the Professional Educator Licensing and Standards Board (PELSB) for continuing approval.

 See complete chart of criteria and what happens if different criteria are flagged.